maveonair/gh-release-exporter/README.md

 # gh-release-exporter

-This program checks on GitHub if a newer version of a configured program exists (see `config.example.toml`) and exposes the result as a Prometheus Metrics `spc_success_probe`.
+This program checks on GitHub if a newer version of a configured program exists (see `config.example.toml`) and exposes the result as a Prometheus Metrics `gh_release_probe_success`.

 ## Endpoint